xwmx/swiftly/Readme.markdown

 ## Caveats

+This is still mostly an experiment at this point, though it should work fine.
 There might be a better way approaching this, and I'd love to hear suggestions.